RamiKrispin/rstudio-docker-template/README.md

 🚧WIP 🏗️, pre spell checking🛠️

-The repository provides a template for setting a dockerized development environment with Rstudio.
-The template is based on the Rocker's RStudio image with an additional customization layer.
+The repository provides a template for launching an RStudio Server in a container with the local RStudio settings (i.e., code snippets, color theme, environment variables, etc.).
+The template leverages the [Rocker Project](https://rocker-project.org/) built-in RStudio image with an additional customization layer.

 <br>